vectorgrp/sil-kit/docs/configuration/configuration.rst

 .. admonition:: Note

     It is recommended that all configuration be done at the source code level so that an empty configuration file can be provided for most simulation runs.
     A user should be able to create (or modify an existing) configuration file for a participant, if behavior or network connections need to be reconfigured.

-A participant configuration file is written in YAML/JSON syntax according to a specified schema.
+A participant configuration file is written in YAML syntax according to a specified schema.
 It begins with some general information about the configuration file itself, followed by several subsections for the different services of the Vector SIL Kit.

 .. admonition:: Note